-However, in macro photography, the distance from the subject is very important, especially with very shy insects, but we will come back to it shortly after…
+However, in macro photography, the distance from the subject is critical, especially with timid insects, but we will come back to it shortly after.

 The Aperture of The Diaphragm

-The aperture of the diaphragm is a very important criterion for me who adores artistic blur in photography.
+The aperture of the diaphragm is an essential criterion for me, who adores artistic blur in photography.

-Indeed, at such an opening, we quickly obtain a very soft bokeh and very diluted backgrounds, which allows to isolate the subject, a real treat.
+Indeed, we quickly obtain a very soft bokeh and very light background at such an opening, which allows us to isolate the subject, a real treat.

-Nevertheless, and I must admit that it is also probably my requirement which evolves over time as well as my practice, I sometimes feel frustrated when I take so-called mood photos.
+Nevertheless, and I must admit that it is also probably my requirement that evolves and my practice; I sometimes feel frustrated when I take so-called mood photos.

-Indeed, the very soft and diluted effect of the bokeh is a little less pronounced when we move away.
+Indeed, the bokeh's very soft and diluted effect is a little less pronounced when we move away.

 But it is still excellent, I can assure you.